porplax/MonotaurVM/README.md

 # Monotaur
+## Abandonment
+Monotaur is a stack-based virtual machine that simulates a CPU.
+This project is now abandoned.
+Feel free to study the code here!
+Monotaur should be able to function fully.

 ### `Introduction`
 **Monotaur** implements simple math operations, storage operations, stack operations, system calls, import operations.
 The VM even has ways to idenitfy proper `.cw` files, which is it's input files.
 It's a simple project I made to better understand how programming languages work, how CPUs work, and how VMs work.
 The stack in Monotaur is called the plate.
 The plate has a size of `128`.